 Molecular Weight – 335.872 g/mol

 Hydroxychloroquine is a disease-modifying anti-rheumatic drug (DMARD).
 It regulates the activity of the immune system, which may be overactive in some conditions.
 Hydroxychloroquine can modify the underlying disease process, rather than simply treating the symptoms.

 Recent studies have shown that both hydroxychloroquine and chloroquine have antiviral properties against SARS-CoV-2, the virus that causes COVID-19.
 In these studies, these medications worked by interfering with the chemical environment of human cell membranes.

-Hydroxychloroquine is used to treat systemic lupus erythematosus, rheumatic disorders like rheumatoid arthritis, porphyria cutanea tarda, and Q fever, and certain types of malaria.
+Hydroxychloroquine is used to treat systemic lupus erythematosus, rheumatic disorders like rheumatoid arthritis, porphyria cutanea tarda, Q fever, and certain types of malaria.
 It is considered the first-line treatment for systemic lupus erythematosus.
 Certain types of malaria, resistant strains, and complicated cases require different or additional medication.